Hotel vs Villa in Bali: What Do Tourists Prefer in 2026?

 In terms of regional demand, Canggu and Ubud continue to stand out as Bali’s most searched areas for longer stays and lifestyle travel, while Kuta and the Southern Peninsula (including Nusa Dua and Jimbaran) are seeing softer hotel demand.

-This aligns with the growing trend of remote workers, families, and digital nomads seeking space, privacy, and flexibility—features that villas naturally offer.
+This aligns with the growing trend of digital nomads, long-term travelers, and families seeking space, privacy, and flexibility—features that villas naturally offer.

 At the same time, traditional hotels remain attractive for short-stay guests and luxury travelers, offering convenience, brand reliability, and full-service amenities.